Solomon427/variance-bandits-experiments/README.md

 # variance-bandits-experiments

-This repository contains simple simulations of the multi-armed bandit problem using UCB algorithms:
+This repository contains simple simulations of the multi-armed bandit problem using algorithms:
 - **Known variance UCB**
 - **Unknown variance UCB**